 Washington, DC, May 26, 2015 - The American Association for Access, Equity and Diversity (AAAED), an organization of equal opportunity, diversity and affirmative action professionals, announced the recipients of its annual awards program.
 The awards will be conferred at the Association’s 41st National Conference and Annual Meeting themed "Toward a More Perfect Union: Celebrating Fifty Years of Equal Opportunity."
 The meeting will be held at the Marriott New Orleans, 555 Canal Street, New Orleans, LA.
 The awards will be presented on Wednesday, June 3 from 12:00 noon - 1:45 pm.

 AAAED will honor Dr. Norman C. Francis, the president of Xavier University of Louisiana, with the Drum Major for Justice Award.
-Dr. Francis is the longest serving university president and will retire after 47 years of service.
+Dr. Francis is currently the longest serving university president and will retire after 47 years of service.
 The Drum Major for Justice Award is a special acknowledgement of the extraordinary contributions that an organization or individual, including a public servant or one who has held an elective office or appointment to public service, has made to the cause of equity, access and diversity.

 Georgia State University will be the recipient of the Edward M. Kennedy Community Service Award.
 The Edward M. Kennedy Community Service Award is presented to an individual or organization demonstrating outstanding community service.